dkebler/4S/README.md

 ### Bower for the Browser

 For 3rd party libraries destined for browser [Bower](bower.io) is the answer.
-The Bower package manager was designed for this purpose and npm packages like [wiredep] were designed to wire them into your <head>.
+The Bower package manager was designed for this purpose and npm packages like [wiredep] were designed to wire them into your `<head>` section of your html template.

 #### Sass

 In the case of sass/stylus/less libraries Bower makes it easy to access them when compiling to css which then is wired into the html template.
 I have created a module lib/sass-bower.js that does just that for sass.
-It makes it possible to simply use an @import 'packagename' in your code without needing/knowing the path to the package in the bower_components directory!
+It makes it possible to simply use an @import 'packagename' in your sass code without needing/knowing the path to the package in the bower_components directory!
 To make it even easier I have implemented a bower install hook that will run the "gulp bowersass" task.
 This task generates a sass-bower.json file in the /config directory which is read in and used by libsass when compiling to css.
 You can of course run it from the command line `gulp bowersass`.
 In this repo I @import ALL bower scss/sass packages in one file the `_packages.scss_` in the `app/assets/styles/sass/vendors` folder.

 ```
 bower install --save-dev <package>
 ```
 be sure to use the --save or --save-dev option so a listing of your package ends up in bower.json.

-There is no bower uninstall hook at this time so you will need to do this after uninstalling a bower library containing sass.
+There is no bower uninstall hook at this time so you will need to run `gulp bowersass` after uninstalling a bower library containing sass.

 #### Javascript

 Despite the name a "static" site doesn't have to be static in the sense that it can run code but only client side (in browser) javascript code.
-Bower is perfect way to process and wire those 3rd party codes into your site.
-Just like styling your custom browser bound javascript code will live in the /assest folder.
+Bower is a perfect way to process and wire those 3rd party js codes into your site.
+Just like styling your custom browser bound javascript code will live in the `/assets` folder.
 Currently this repo's work flow code is not enabled to process that javascript code nor wire in your bower dependencies but will do so in a future release.

 ### NPM (node_modules)

 Although it's possible to use NPM packages for client side coding in this repo they are used (for now) exclusively for work flow coding (`/lib` directory).
-Eventually and if need be (not available as bower packages) they could be used on the client side using tools like browserify.
+Eventually and if need be they could be used on the client side using tools like browserify which brings together commonjs modules for use in the browser.

 ## Styling

-When it comes to styling I follow the "one file to rule them all" 7-1 philosophy found at these [guidelines](http://sass-guidelin.es/) written by the "God" of Sass Hugo Giraudel.
+When it comes to styling this repo follows the "one file to rule them all" 7-1 philosophy found at these [guidelines](http://sass-guidelin.es/) written by the "God" of Sass, [Hugo Giraudel](http://hugogiraudel.com/).
 This makes is easier in terms of work flow because the sass/scss files are "assembled" within the sass into a single file (currently `site.scss`) which is then compiled, prefixed and sourcemapped, and sent to the a build subfolder as a css file.
-That same file is wired into the html template <head>.
+That same file is wired into the html template `<head>` section.
 That's way better than having gulp work on dozens of individual sass files.
-I more or less follow the 7-1 pattern which breaks out styling into logical pieces.
-This avoids the huge monolithic sass files, makes it easier to find and manage code.
-If you use SublimeText that's even easier with the help of a plugin called ["Dependents"]( https://packagecontrol.io/packages/Dependents) one can easily traverse the file/directories (works on js files as well!).
+Following the 7-1 pattern breaks out styling into logical pieces.
+This avoids the huge monolithic sass files, makes it easier to find and to manage the code.
+If you use SublimeText that's even easier with the help of a plugin called ["Dependents"]( https://packagecontrol.io/packages/Dependents) with which one can easily traverse the file/directories (works on js files as well!).

-Within the css/html I follow BEM naming conventions for ids and classes, etc making use across languages (stylus,sass/less/css) easier.
+Within the css/html BEM naming conventions are followed for ids and classes, etc making use across languages (stylus,sass/less/css) and html templates easier and logical.

-Bower sass/scss libraries are a critical part of sass code architecture.
+The current Bower sass/scss libraries in this repo are a critical part of sass code architecture.
 The libraries primarily aid in managing color and responsive design.
+Take a look at the `_packages` sass file, or the `bower.json` file to see what the are.

 // TODO add detailed description of what and how libraries are used.